anilkunwar/nanomaterials_concept_graph2026/agcu-coreshell-nanostructures/README.md

 [![integratedllmgraphnanomaterials](https://img.shields.io/badge/coreshellnanocg-v5.9-purple)](https://coreshell-structures-concept-graph9.streamlit.app/) (No OOM, The Batch Processing task is also linked with the Query Distillation procedure, Builds concept graph on Cu@Ag coreshell nanostructures,  Keyterms made specific to category C, Excellent visualizations, No edge weight in the concept graph. install "accelerate" and "bitsandbytes" package to run Qwen2.5 LLM in local computer)

+Local Computers based Run using OLLLAMA RUN (the link are still not working)

 [![integratedllmgraphnanomaterials](https://img.shields.io/badge/coreshellnanocg-v5.10-purple)](https://coreshell-structures-concept-graph10.streamlit.app/) (No OOM, The Batch Processing task is also linked with the Query Distillation procedure, Builds concept graph on Cu@Ag coreshell nanostructures,  Keyterms made specific to category C, Excellent visualizations, No edge weight in the concept graph. install "accelerate" and "bitsandbytes" package to run Qwen2.5 LLM in local computer)